 - include notice of copyright on the top page (with citation information)

 - no copying of or from works intended to be consumable in the course of study, i.e. workbooks, exercises, standardized tests, etc.

 - copying shall not be a substitute for the purchase of anthologies, compilations, collective works or other books nor for publishers' reprints or periodicals

-- copying shall not be repeated with respect to the same items by the same faculty member from term to term (the "Fair Use" justification is weakened in the case of photocopying on a repetitive basis for continued use in successive terms)
+- copying shall not be repeated with respect to the same items by the same faculty from term to term (the "Fair Use" justification is weakened in the case of photocopying on a repetitive basis for continued use in successive terms)

 Notice of Copyright